Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/Readme.md

 # Matplotlib - The Power of Plots

-The [analysis](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/tree/main/Pymaceuticals) described here was performed for Pymaceuticals Inc., a San Diego-based pharmaceutical company specializing in anti-cancer pharmaceuticals, to clarrify the efficacy of several skin cancer drugs on the size of tumors in mice.
+The [analysis](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/tree/main/Pymaceuticals) described here was performed for Pymaceuticals Inc., a San Diego-based pharmaceutical company specializing in anti-cancer treatments, to clarify the efficacy of several skin cancer drugs on the size of tumors in mice.

 The purpose of this analysis was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
 A technical report, which included tables and figures showing relative responses, was generated and delievered to the executive team with a top-level summary of the results.

-[Pymaceuticals jupyter notebook](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Pymaceuticals/pymaceuticals.ipynb) analysis included the following:
+[Pymaceuticals jupyter notebook](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Pymaceuticals/pymaceuticals.ipynb) analysis included the following steps:

-* The analysis, checked the data for any mouse ID with duplicate time points and removed any data associated with that mouse ID.
+* Checked the data for any mouse ID with duplicate time points and removed any data associated with that mouse ID.

-* Then cleaned data for the remaining steps.
+* Cleaned data for the remaining steps.

 * Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.